RishiDeKayne/Alpine_whitefish_WGS/README.md

 This repository contains all code associated with De-Kayne et al. XXXX

+Please see the Wiki here: https://github.com/RishiDeKayne/Alpine_whitefish_WGS/wiki for a more detailed overview of each script
 Scripts span the following analyses:

 0. Sequence processing and genotyping